-It is important to emphasize that the steric constraints introduced during the cyclization of polymer adsorbates provide an additional barrier toward nonspecific interaction with adsorbing biomolecules, determining a slight but significant improvement in biopassivity for cyclic brushes across a wide range of surface densities when compared to
+It is important to emphasize that the steric constraints introduced during cyclization of polymer adsorbates provide an additional barrier towards unspecific interaction with adsorbing biomolecules, determining a slight but significant improvement in biopassivity for cyclic brushes across a wide range of surface densities, when compared to structurally and chemically identical linear analogues (Figure 14).^{52, 55}

-The absence of interfacial chain ends, which is intrinsic in the cyclic topology, additionally hinders brush interpenetration when opposing assemblies are compressed and sheared against each other, 18,19,138,139 providing to cyclic brushes superlubricious character.
-52,132,133 As a result of the combined effects of the suppression of dissipative forces between cyclic-brush countersurfaces and increased steric stabilization of the underlying substrates, which leads to an improved load-bearing capacity, even amphiphilic cyclic PEOXA brushes in water provide values of μ of as low as 10^{-3} , nearly reaching the lubricity typically displayed by highly hydrophilic polyzwitterionic-based linear analogues (Figure 14).
+The absence of interfacial chain ends, which is intrinsic in the cyclic topology, additionally hinders brush interpenetration when opposing assemblies are compressed and sheared against each other, $^{18-19, 138-139}$ providing to cyclic brushes a superlubricious character. $^{52, 132-133}$ As a result of the combined effects of suppression of dissipative forces between cyclic-brush countersurfaces, and increased steric stabilization of the underlying substrates, which leads to an improved load-bearing capacity, even amphiphilic cyclic PEOXA brushes in water provide values of μ as low as 10^{-3} , nearly reaching the lubricity typically displayed by highly hydrophilic polyzwitterionic-based linear analogues (Figure 15).
+26

-Figure 14. (a) F_IL profiles recorded by LFM while shearing PEOXA brushes against topologically identical brush-bearing countersurfaces (b).
-In (a), the F_IL profiles for 10 and 5 kDa linear PEOXA brushes (L and l-PEOXA, respectively) are compared to those recorded while shearing cyclic PEOXA bushes of 10 and 5 kDa (C- and c-PEOXA, respectively).
-Reproduced from ref 53, copyright 2017 American Chemical Society.
+Figure 15. (a) F_fL profiles recorded by LFM while shearing PEOXA brushes against topologically identical brush-bearing countersurfaces (b).
+In (a), the F_fL profiles for 10 and 5 kDa linear PEOXA brushes (L and l-PEOXA, respectively) are compared to those recorded while shearing cyclic PEOXA bushes of 10 and 5 kDa (C- and c-PEOXA, respectively).
+Reproduced from Divandari, M.; Morgese, G.; Trachsel, L.; Romio, M.; Dehghani, E. S.; Rosenboom, J. G.; Paradisi, C.; Zenobi-Wong, M.; Ramakrishna, S. N.; Benetti, E. M., Topology Effects on the Structural and Physicochemical Properties of Polymer Brushes.
+Macromolecules 2017, 50 (19), 7760-7769, Copyright 2017, American Chemical Society.

-The unique biopassivity and lubricity of polymer brushes constituted by cyclic macromolecules triggered their application on supports where both of these properties are highly required, such as in the case of articular cartilage.
-Especially during degenerative syndromes that alter the content of natural biolubricants present in the synovial fluid, 140-144 as in the case of osteoarthritis (OA), tissue-adhesive graft copolymers 145 forming a cyclic brush layer on the exposed collagenous surface of cartilage were demonstrated to re-establish its lubrication properties and protect it from the enzymatic degradation connected to OA progression.
-129

-Biopassive and nanotribological characteristics similar to those displayed by cyclic brushes could be observed on "loop"-forming grafts, usually assembled on surfaces from telechelic polymer-based or multifunctional copolymer adsorbates. ^{53,146-155} Interestingly, even a relatively low surface concentration of residual linear chain ends exposed at the interface was identified as a factor strongly influencing the lubricious character of loop brushes.
-Simultaneously, increasing the loops-to-linear "tails" ratio was accompanied by the progressive improvement of both biopassivity and lubrication, gradually approximating the interfacial properties of cyclic brushes (Figure 15).
-53
+The unique biopassivity and lubricity of polymer brushes constituted by cyclic macromolecules triggered their application on supports where both these properties are highly required, such as in the case of the articular cartilage.
+Especially during degenerative syndromes that alter the content of natural biolubricants present in the synovial fluid, 140-144 as in the case of osteoarthritis (OA), tissue adhesive graft-copolymers 145 forming a cyclic brush layer on the exposed collagenous surface of cartilage were demonstrated to re-establish its lubrication properties, and protect it from the enzymatic degradation connected to OA progression.
+129 Biopassive and nanotribological characteristics similar to those displayed by cyclic brushes could be observed on "loop"-forming grafts, usually assembled on surfaces from telechelic polymer-based or multifunctional copolymer adsorbates.
+53, 146-155 Interestingly, even a relatively low surface concentration of residual linear chain ends exposed at the interface was identified as a factor strongly influencing the lubricious character of loop brushes, while increasing the loops-to-linear "tails" ratio was accompanied by a progressive improvement of both biopassivity and lubrication, gradually approximating the interfacial properties of cyclic brushes (Figure 16).53